ERC-BPGC/SpiderBot/electronics/docs/general/progress.md

 - The LM2596 provides limited output current.
 - Current drawn by servo motors is proportional to the load.
 Not sure if any load or current calculations were done.
+- A serparate powerbank is being used for the raspberry pi which adds to the weight.

 ### Consequence